¡Cuatro!

 ¡Cuatro! is a 2013 rockumentary starring the punk rock band Green Day, directed by Tim Wheeler.
 The film documents the creation of the band's 2012 album trilogy, ¡Uno!, ¡Dos! and ¡Tré!
-The documentary, directed by Tim Wheeler and produced by Tim Lynch (who had previously produced Green Day's Bullet in a Bible in 2005), was released through Reprise Records on the September 24, 2013.
+The documentary, directed by Tim Wheeler and produced by Tim Lynch (who had previously produced Green Day's Bullet in a Bible in 2005), was released through Reprise Records on September 24, 2013.
 A 40-minute version of the documentary premiered on VH1 in 2012.
 The documentary contains footage of Green Day's producer Rob Cavallo and Green Day's days composing and organizing the trilogy until their release. ¡Cuatro! was nominated for a Grammy Award for Best Music Film.

 Content

 ¡Cuatro! contains footage of Green Day in the studio composing, organizing, practicing and discussing the albums, as well as speaking on their approach to recording an album trilogy.
 The documentary also contains live footage of Green Day performing their new songs at small club shows across the United States in 2011 and 2012.